Aleksandr Mikhailov (astronomer)

-Aleksandr Aleksandrovich Mikhailov (April 26 (N.S. date, April 14 O.S.), 1888, Morshansk - September 29, 1983) was an astronomer who was a member of the Soviet Academy of Sciences.
+Aleksandr Aleksandrovich Mikhailov (April 26, 1888 – September 29, 1983) was a Russian astronomer who was a member of the Soviet Academy of Sciences.
 He worked at Pulkovo Observatory from 1947 to 1982.
 He was its director until 1964 and is credited with leading its post-war revival after the fall of Leningrad.

+Career

-One of his first published papers concerned the appearance of Halley's comet.
+Born April 26, 1888, in Morshansk, one of Mikhailov's first published papers concerned the appearance of Halley's comet.